mukeshbadgujar/fast-api-template/README.md

 # FastAPI Template

-A production-grade FastAPI template for building scalable, maintainable, and testable applications.
+A production-grade FastAPI template for building scalable, maintainable, and testable applications with built-in fallback mechanisms.

 ## Features